ITRS-Group/cordial/tools/geneos/USAGE.md

-# Using `geneos`
+# Using `geneos` to Manage Geneos

 This guide gives examples of common commands you will likely use day-to-day to manage your Geneos installation.

 You should already have installed the `geneos` program in a location that makes it simple to run from the command line.
-If you need to do this, please see the [README](README.md) or [INSTALL](INSTALL.md) guides.
-You will also find details of how to [Adopt An Existing Installation](README.md#adopting-an-existing-installation) in the README guide, if you have a Geneos installation that uses `gatewayctl` and similar shell script commands.
+If, however, you still need to do this, please see the [README](README.md) or [INSTALL](INSTALL.md) guides.
+You will also find details of how to [Adopt An Existing Installation](README.md#adopting-an-existing-installation) in the README guide, if you have a Geneos installation that uses `gatewayctl` and related shell script commands.

-## Basic Commands
+## Core Commands

-Let's start with some basic commands.
+Let's start with some core commands, but first let's take a short look at the typical command line.

+> 💡Most commands will accept a similar set of optional arguments.
+The normal format is:
+>
+>  `geneos COMMAND [flags] [TYPE] [NAME...]`
+>
+> The square brackets denote optional arguments and the ellipsis means that the option `NAME` argument can be repeated.
+>
+> The options `flags` argument(s) will vary from command to command, and you should use the `--help` (or `-h`) flag to see help for a specific command, e.g. `geneos ls --help`
+>
+> The optional `TYPE` argument can restrict a command to a specific component type, e.g. `gateway` or `netprobe`.
+For a full list of currently supported component types use `geneos help`.
+>
+> The optional list of `NAMES` for instance can also restrict commands to only apply to a selected set of instance names.
+These names can also use wildcards, e.g. `name*` but be careful to quote these as your command line shell may instead apply them first to files in the current directory.
+>
+> Without `TYPE` or `NAMES` the command will apply to all instances.

-### `geneos list` (alias `geneos ls`)
+### `geneos list`

+> Also available as the alias `geneos ls`

-To see which Geneos instances exist, including information about what component type they are and the version of release installed, use the `list` command (or the simpler, for UNIX/Linux users, alias `ls`):
+To see a list of Geneos instances, including information about the component type and the version of release installed, use the `list` command (or, for UNIX/Linux users,  the shorter alias `ls`):

 ```bash
 $ geneos ls